-- Teaching units are planned around communicative functions such as "Greetings" or "Gaining Attention."
+- Social units are planned around communicative functions such as "Greetings" or "Gaining Attention."
 Social stories and scripts are used to help children understand what behaviors are expected of them in social situations.

-- Low-technology augmentative communication systems are implemented as needed to promote verbal language and emphasize the importance of initiation on the part of the child.
+- High and low-technology augmentative communication systems are implemented as needed to promote verbal language and emphasize the importance of initiation on the part of the child.